About the European Family Conference

 Who Can Register: Other Visitors

-In the rare event that you would like to participate in the EFC but make private accommodation arrangements, you would need to follow these steps:
+In the rare event that you would like to participate in the EFC but make private accommodation arrangements, you would need to follow some additional steps before you can register.

-1. Email your Country Coordinator to enquire about registering as an ‘Other Visitor,’ along with an explanation of why you are requesting to participate in the EFC in this way.
+1. Email your Country Coordinator to enquire about registering as an ‘Other Visitor,’ along with an explanation of why you are requesting to participate in the EYPC in this way.

-2. If your Country Coordinator feels good about this, then you will need to complete page 1 of the registration form for each member of your family, and let your Country Coordinator know when you have done so.
+2. If your Country Coordinator feels good about this, then you will need to complete page 1 of the registration form, and let your Country Coordinator know when you have done so.

 3. Your Country Coordinator will contact the Registration Team on your behalf with your request to participate in the conference as a Visitor from a country outside of Poland.